Evanston Medical Malpractice Lawyer

 Evanston Home to Expanding Urban-Suburban Demographic

-Chicago shares its northern border with Evanston and Evanston is home to a diverse upper middle class population.
+Chicago shares its northern border with Evanston and Evanston is home to a diverse upper-middle-class population.
 The median family income throughout the city is about $100,000.
-Its urban setting places residents at greater risk of being involved in activities or accidents that require the need for medical attention and four hospitals serve the general needs of Evanston and its neighbors.
+The area's urban setting places residents at higher risk of being involved in activities or accidents that require the need for medical attention, and four hospitals serve the general needs of Evanston and its neighbors.

 To prove malpractice or negligence, you must establish that the doctor failed to perform his or her duty of care, which is defined as a reasonable course of action which his or her peers would have taken under the same circumstances.

 - Misdiagnosis of your condition, resulting in treatment that caused additional complications or bodily harm.
 An example of this would be if your doctor misdiagnosed the existence of a tumor and prescribed radiation treatment for nonexistent cancer.